 Live Sports Betting In Louisiana

-Live sports betting could launch in Louisiana by Fall 2021.
+Live sports betting could launch in Louisiana in the first week of January 2022.
 Casinos in the state will partner with at least one sportsbook operator to benefit from the increased revenue and foot traffic, so Louisianans can expect to see plenty of retail sportsbooks throughout the state.